-- In few instances, the law forbids the assignment (mainly with regard to employment contracts, claims of the borrower or tenant regarding the usage of the leased item or claims connected to a person's status as heir). - The parties agreed that a claim shall not be assigned. - Moreover, an assignment is prohibited if a claim is so closely connected to the person of the assignor that an assignment would significantly alter the existence, the content or the purpose of the claim.
+- In few instances, the law forbids the assignment (mainly with regard to employment contracts, claims of the borrower or tenant regarding the usage of the leased item, or claims connected to a person's status as heir). - The parties agreed that a claim shall not be assigned. - Moreover, an assignment is prohibited if a claim is so closely connected to the person of the assignor that an assignment would significantly alter the existence, the content or the purpose of the claim.

-The Swiss Federal Supreme Court in principle allowed litigation funding through a third party.
+The Swiss Federal Supreme Court, in principle, allows litigation funding through a third party.
 It is important to note, however, that litigation funding must not unduly interfere in the client-attorney relationship.
 The attorney's independence needs to be ensured at all times.
+Therefore, the attorney cannot provide the funding himself: it has to be provided by an independent third party.